Both Sides of a Breakup: She Thought He Didn’t Make Enough Money

 Jackson: I would have done anything to make it work, except get a terrible, soul-crushing job.
 And that was the only thing she ever wanted me to do.
 It got real ugly.
 She’d yell at me about everything.
 I went from this man she wanted to raise a child with to someone who couldn’t do anything right.
 It all blew up when we talked about having another baby …

 Carly: He wanted to get me pregnant.
 The idea was romantic, and of course it destroyed me to see my son lonely at home.
 (He has a lot of friends, luckily.)
 I was torn.
 I did not want to have another baby with another unreliable man.
-It was extremely traumatic the first time around, and I don’t think I could handle a replay.
-Even though — ugh, this is what made it so tricky — Jackson was reliable in every single way other than his finances.
+It was extremely traumatic the first time around — I don’t think I could handle a replay.
+Even though, ugh, this is what made it so tricky, Jackson was reliable in every single way other than his finances.
 It was such a hard call.

 Jackson: It hurt that I wasn’t good enough to have a child with.
 That made me love her less.
 It was just mean.
 Meanwhile, I felt like the father to the child she already had.
 The only good thing was that every time we fought, she assured me I could always be in his life.
 I trusted her on this.
 It’s probably the only reason it didn’t tear my heart out when we did break up.